How To Dismiss An Employee Fairly. A Guide For Employers

 Redundancy

-A statutory restriction (not having a driving licence for example)
+A statutory restriction (not having a driving licence, for example)

 Once there is a potentially fair reason to dismiss, a fair process needs to be followed, otherwise, however fair the reason, the dismissal could be procedurally unfair.

-Make sure you follow the correct procedure when dismissing an employee
+Follow the correct procedure when dismissing an employee

 In order to be a fair dismissal, the ACAS Code of Practice together with any company disciplinary procedure should be followed.